evrenvural/altogic-authentication/README.md

 ```

 ## Navigation Control
-I have assigned a path to the views in order to return to the app with the link in the email confirmation.
+I have assigned a path to the views.
+Its purpose returning to the app with the link.
 (Deep Linking) The home page takes optional tokens as a parameter.
-If you come to this page with the token parameter, the application is accessed without password with the help of altogic’s getAuthGrant function.
+If you come to this page with the token in the link, you will sign in without password.

 - Note: You need to set deep link to create link for views. https://reactnavigation.org/docs/deep-linking/